aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 ***Composite Index***

-In [*Q4*], you can see *station_name* and *type* is used for filtering the results.
+In [*Q4*], you can see `station_name` and `type` is used for filtering the results.
 As you know with MySQL, multiple-column indexes can be used for queries that test all the columns in the index, or queries that test just the first column, the first two columns, the first three columns, and so on. composite indexes (that is, indexes on multiple columns) and keep in mind MySQL allows you to create composite index up to 16 columns.

 ```sql
 [Q4] SELECT sql_no_cache count(id) FROM weather WHERE station_name = 'EAGLE MTN' and type = 'Weak Cold';
 ```

-Please create a composite index for the '*station_name*' and '*type*' columns on table *weather* for [Q4].
+Please create a composite index for the `station_name` and `type` columns on table `weather` for [Q4].
 Once done, please check the explain plan before and after adding indexes.

 ```sql
 EXPLAIN SELECT sql_no_cache count(id) FROM weather WHERE station_name = 'EAGLE MTN' and type = 'Weak Cold' ;